 With art, it’s a little different.
 How do you know you’re buying or selling at a reasonable price?
 You may think your oil painting of dogs playing poker is high art and worth a tidy sum, but others might disagree.

-Compared to stocks or other traditional assets, art is an illiquid asset.
+Compared to stocks or other traditional investments, art is an illiquid asset.
 In other words, it’s not easy to convert a piece of art into cash – even when you’re ready to part with it.
-It could take some time to actually sell it.
+It could take some time to sell it.

 That’s not the case with art.
 Just because you’re ready to sell doesn’t mean someone is ready to buy (in this way, selling art is kind of like selling a home).